 Llama Guard 2 8B vs Seed-OSS 36B Instruct

 Llama Guard 2 8B (2024) and Seed-OSS 36B Instruct (2025) are compact production models from AI at Meta and ByteDance.
-Llama Guard 2 8B ships a 8K-token context window, while Seed-OSS 36B Instruct ships a 4K-token context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
-It focuses on practical selection signals rather than broad model-family marketing.
+Llama Guard 2 8B ships a 8k-token context window, while Seed-OSS 36B Instruct ships a 4k-token context window.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.

 Seed-OSS 36B Instruct is safer overall; choose Llama Guard 2 8B when long-context analysis matters.